agross-linaro/zephyr/boards/arm/v2m_musca/doc/v2m_musca.rst

    # For a 256K bootloader IMAGE_OFFSET = $QSPI_FLASH_OFFSET + 0x40000
    srec_cat $BIN_BOOLOADER -Binary -offset 0x200000 $BIN_SNS -Binary -offset 0x240000 -o $HEX_FLASHABLE -Intel

-Connect the V2M Musca to your host computer using the USB port and you should see a USB connection which exposes a Mass Storage (MBED) and a USB Serial Port.
+Connect the V2M Musca to your host computer using the USB port.
+You should see a USB connection exposing a Mass Storage (MBED) and a USB Serial Port.
-Copy the generated zephyr.hex in the MBED drive.
+Copy the generated ``zephyr.hex`` in the MBED drive.

-Reset the board and you should be able to see on the corresponding Serial Port the following message:
+Reset the board, and you should see the following message on the corresponding serial port:

 .. code-block:: console